silverwind/oui/README.md

 # oui [![NPM version](https://img.shields.io/npm/v/oui.svg?style=flat)](https://www.npmjs.org/package/oui) [![Dependency Status](http://img.shields.io/david/silverwind/oui.svg?style=flat)](https://david-dm.org/silverwind/oui) [![Build Status](https://api.travis-ci.org/silverwind/oui.svg?style=flat)](https://travis-ci.org/silverwind/oui)
 > Look up MAC addresses for their vendor in the IEEE OUI database

 The data used in this module comes from the [Sanitized IEEE OUI Data](http://linuxnet.ca/ieee/oui/) which is updated once a week on Sunday.
 The module is able self-update the data on user request.
-It's also possible to use the more frequently updated original IEEE source is preferred.
+It's also possible to use the more frequently updated original IEEE source when preferred.

 ## Installation
 ```console